EarthMC-Toolkit/EarthMCEssentials/README.md

   - `/nether <x> <z>` - Quickly convert overworld coordinates into their nether counterpart.
 #### On-Screen Info
   - Townless - Show a list of online townless players and their (optional) coords.
-  - Nearby - See anyone whose close to you without checking the dynmap!
+  - Nearby - See anyone whose close to you without checking the map!
 Configurable options include: radius, rank and distance.
 #### Config screen (F4)
   - API Intervals - Set the rate at which you want data to be updated.
   - Data - Toggle on/off, screen x/y position, text colors, radius and more.